relsayed80672005/Team101---Levels-1-5-submission/docs/lab-instructions.md

 Your job is to treat the grading policy as the source of truth, write tests against that policy, expose defects, fix the code, and protect each fix with a test.

+You are not searching for bugs at random.
+Your primary task is to translate requirements into executable unit tests.
+Bugs are discovered as a consequence of testing the requirements.

 ## Source of truth

 Use [grading-policy.md](./grading-policy.md) as the authoritative requirements document.